DeveshKundu/Airtribe/README.md

 Follow these steps to set up the environment:

+1. Start your `Docker Desktop` in the background first.

-1. **Build the Docker image**: Run the following command to build the Docker image for your Node.js app:
+2. **Build the Docker image**: Run the following command to build the Docker image for your Node.js app:

     ```
     docker build -t my-node-app .
     ```

-2. **Start the Docker containers**: Use Docker Compose to start your app and database in separate containers:
+3. **Start the Docker containers**: Use Docker Compose to start your app and database in separate containers:

     ```
     docker-compose up
     ```

-3. **Access pgAdmin**: Open your web browser and navigate to `http://localhost:5050` to access pgAdmin 4.
+4. **Access pgAdmin**: Open your web browser and navigate to `http://localhost:5050` to access pgAdmin 4.
 Use the following credentials to log in:

     - Username: `admin@admin.com`
     - Password: `admin`